marneypratt/dataviz/README.md

 ### by Marney Pratt

-### Last updated on March 15, 2021
+### Last updated on Sepctember 27, 2021

 This webpage details how to download the Introduction to Data Visualization set of activities.

-It is assumed that you have access to R and Rstudio (installed on your computer or access to an RStudio cloud-based server) and you have already installed the **Intro to R for Biology** tutorials.
+It is assumed that you have access to R and Rstudio (installed on your computer or access to an RStudio cloud-based server) and you have access to the **Intro to R for Biology** tutorials.

-If you need to install the **Intro to R for Biology** tutorials, you can follow instructions here: [Intro to R for Biology learnr tutorials](https://github.com/marneypratt/r4bio)
+If you are not part of Smith College and need to install the **Intro to R for Biology** tutorials, you can follow instructions here: [Intro to R for Biology learnr tutorials](https://github.com/marneypratt/r4bio)

 ## Download this repository from GitHub using the usethis package